Europe’s inflation eases to 6.9% as energy falls but food up

 Economists looked beyond the headline number to focus on so-called core inflation, which increased to a record 5.7% from 5.6% the previous month.
 Core inflation, which excludes volatile food and energy prices, can give a better sense of whether inflation is becoming entrenched in the economy over the longer term.

-“The potential for core inflation to remain stickier than hoped will be the main reason for the ECB to continue to hike in the near term,” said ING Bank’s senior eurozone economist Bert Colijn.
+“The potential for core inflation to remain stickier than hoped will be the main reason for the ECB to continue to hike in the near term,” said Bert Colijn, ING Bank’s senior eurozone economist.

-The European Central Bank, which is trying to get inflation back down to its 2% goal, will rely on incoming data to make its future decisions and is “neither committed to raise further nor are we finished with hiking rates,” bank President Christine Lagarde said last week.
+Bank President Christine Lagarde said Friday that core inflation is “significantly too high” and that the ECB “has more ground to cover” to get inflation back to its 2% goal.

+Speaking to students in Florence, Italy, she reiterated that the central bank will rely on incoming data to make its future interest rate decisions and “will do whatever is necessary” to bring down price spikes, while noting that recent financial turmoil and geopolitical tensions have created uncertainty.

 Despite that, the ECB, U.S. Federal Reserve and Bank of England all raised interest rates this month as they focus on combating price spikes.
 Inflation stood at 6% in the U.S. and 10.4% in the United Kingdom in February.